 Jerylle Luz C. Quismundo, Chairman of the Board.
-Ms. Quismundo, Filipino, 60, graduated cum laude with a degree in Bachelor of Science in Business Economics from the University of the Philippines Diliman in 1983.
+Ms. Quismundo, 61, graduated cum laude with a degree in Bachelor of Science in Business Economics from the University of the Philippines Diliman in 1983.
 She finished her Master in Business Administration from the same university in 1989.
 She has held various positions under the M.B.
-Villar Group of Companies since1989 and is the incumbent President of various Vista Land and Lifescapes, Inc. subsidiaries including Brittany Corporation, Camella Homes, Inc. Vista Residences, Inc., and Crown Asia Properties, Inc.
+Villar Group of Companies since 1989 and is the incumbent President of various Vista Land & Lifescapes, Inc. subsidiaries including Brittany Corporation, Camella Homes, Inc., Vista Residences, Inc., and Crown Asia Properties, Inc.

 Manuel Paolo A. Villar, Director and President & Chief Executive Officer.
-Mr. Villar, Filipino, 47, graduated from the Wharton School of the University of Pennsylvania, Philadelphia, USA with a degree in Bachelor of Science in Economics and Bachelor of Applied Science in 1999.
+Mr. Villar, 48, graduated from the Wharton School of the University of Pennsylvania, Philadelphia, USA with a Bachelor of Science in Economics and Bachelor of Applied Science in 1999.
 He was an Analyst for McKinsey &Co. in the United States from 1999 to 2001.
 He joined the Vista Land Group in 2001 as Head of Corporate Planning then became its Chief Financial Officer in 2008.
-He is the President, Chief Executive Officer, Director, and Vice Chairman of Vista Land & Lifescapes, Inc. since July 2011 and President of Vistamalls, Inc. since June 2019.
-In addition, he is the CEO and Chairman of St. Augustine Gold and Copper Limited, Chairman of TVI Resources Development Philippines, Inc., Powersource Phils Development Corp., Vista Land subsidiaries Camella Homes, Inc., Communities Philippines, Inc., Crown Asia Properties, Inc., Brittany Corporation and Vista Residences, Inc., and director of AllHome Corporation and AllDay Marts, Inc. Mr. Villar also is the majority shareholder of Prime Asset Ventures, Inc., and a director of Fine Properties, Inc. Vista Land and Lifescapes, Inc., Vistamalls, Inc., AllHome Corporation and AllDay Marts, Inc. are publicly-listed companies.
+He was elected President, Chief Executive Officer, Director, and Vice Chairman of Vista Land & Lifescapes, Inc. (listed company) in July 2011 and President of Vistamalls, Inc. (listed company) in June 2019.
+In addition, he is the CEO and Chairman of St. Augustine Gold and Copper Limited and Chairman of TVI Resources Development Philippines, Inc., Powersource Phils Development Corp. and the Chairman of Vista Land subsidiaries Camella Homes, Inc., Communities Philippines, Inc., Crown Asia Properties, Inc., Brittany Corporation, Vista Residences, Inc. Mr. Villar also is the majority shareholder of Prime Asset Ventures, Inc., and a director of Fine Properties, Inc, AllHome Corp. (listed company) and AllDay Marts, Inc. (listed company).

-Brian N. Edang, Director.
-Mr. Edang, Filipino, 45, is a Certified Public Accountant.
-He graduated cum laude with a degree in Bachelor of Science in Accountancy from the University of St. La Salle - Bacolod.
-He is currently the Treasurer and Director of the following companies: Vista Residences, Inc., Brittany Corporation, Crown Asia Properties, Crown Asia Properties, Inc., Communities Philippines, Inc., and Camella Homes, Inc. He is also a Director of Medilines Distributors Incorporated.
-Prior to joining the group, he was with SGV & Co.
+Brian N. Edang, Director: M r.
+Edang, 46, is a Certified Public Accountant.
+He graduated cum laude with a Bachelor of Science in Accountancy from the University of St. La Salle - Bacolod.
+He is currently the Treasurer and Director of the following companies: Vista Residences, Inc., Brittany Corporation, Crown Asia Properties, Inc., Communities Philippines, Inc., and Camella Homes, Inc. Prior to joining the group, he was with SGV & Co.
 (EY Philippines) as an external auditor from 1999 to 2004.
 He is the Head Investor Relations of Vista Land & Lifescapes, Inc. from 2007 up to present, and the Chief Financial Officer of Vista Land & Lifescapes, Inc. since November 2018.
 Mr. Edang is a member of the Philippine Institute of Certified Public Accountants (PICPA) and the Financial Executives Institute of the Philippines (FINEX).
-Vista Land and Lifescapes, Inc. and Medilines Distributors Incorporated are publicly-listed companies.

 Melissa Camille Z. Domingo, Chief Financial Officer, Treasurer, and Head, Investor Relations.
-Ms. Domingo, Filipino, 37, graduated cum laude from the University of the Philippines with the degree of Bachelor of Science in Business Administration & Accountancy in 2008.
+Ms. Domingo, 38, graduated cum laude from the University of the Philippines with the degree of Bachelor of Science in Business Administration & Accountancy in 2008.
 She is a Certified Public Accountant.
 In 2011, she took the Certified Internal Auditor examination and was part of the Top 50 successful examinees globally.
 Prior to joining Vista Land in 2013 as Senior Financial Analyst, she was with SGV & Co.
 (EY Philippines) as Associate Director.
-She was the Finance Head of Vista Land until she assumed the Chief Audit Executive position in June 2019, which she concurrently holds.
+She was the Finance Head of Vista Land until she assumed the Chief Audit Executive position in June 2019 until 2024.